Houston4444/Patchance/readme.md

 ## Goals

-No mystery, the main goal of this software is too show to other devs the possibility to embbed the [HoustonPatchbay](https://github.com/Houston4444/HoustonPatchbay) submodule.
+No mystery, the main original goal of this software was to show to other devs the possibility to embbed the [HoustonPatchbay](https://github.com/Houston4444/HoustonPatchbay) submodule.
 Then, if someone has the motivation to implement new features, it is really welcome, I still have [many ideas](https://github.com/Houston4444/HoustonPatchbay/blob/main/plans.md).

 Users can easily and quickly write patchbay themes, there are surely others who are better at creating beautiful things than I am.